 This is critical to ask when seeking treatment for an existing and persistent illness.
 If you’re introducing a humidifier to your home, the last thing you want to do is make your loved one more ill.

-In short, there's some danger that humidifiers may develop bacteria and fungi.
+In short, there's some danger that humidifiers may develop bacteria, fungi, and growth of mold if the water tank is not properly cleaned.
 These, in turn, could be inhaled and cause the family to fall ill.
 However, this development is entirely preventable by cleaning the humidifier regularly.

 To do this, soak all the parts of the humidifier that contact water in a 10% bleach solution.

 This needs doing every two or three days to stop mold or other bacteria from forming.
 A good cleaning regime will keep the humidifier safe and hygienic, and you needn’t worry about any risks.

 Another issue you might face is white dust.
 This comes naturally from mineral deposits in normal tap water if you use an ultra-sonic humidifier.
 You can prevent white dust by using distilled water.

 So let’s recap: Humidifiers don't cause pneumonia.
 Bacteria does.
 Keep your machine clean, and there are no risks to worry about.

 Walking pneumonia often showcases milder symptoms, which are easily treatable at home.
 To improve your symptoms, make sure you: